isomerpages/nlb-biblioasia/_jan-to-mar-2022/Movies Beneath A Starry, Starry Night.md

 ---
 title: Movies Beneath A Starry, Starry Night
 permalink: /vol-17/issue-4/jan-to-mar-2022/jurong-drive-in-cinema
-description: "The Jurong Drive-in was Singapore’s one and only drive-in cinema.
+description: The Jurong Drive-in was Singapore’s one and only drive-in cinema.
   In its heyday in the 1970s, it was packed bumper to bumper with vehicles.
-Sharon Teng tracks its rise and subsequent decline."
+  Sharon Teng tracks its rise and subsequent decline.
 image: /images/vol-17-issue-4/movies-beneath/Banner_Jurong%20Drive-in%20bg.png
 ---
 #### The Jurong Drive-in was Singapore’s one and only drive-in cinema.
 In its heyday in the 1970s, it was packed bumper to bumper with vehicles. **Sharon Teng** tracks its rise and subsequent decline.